bkgoksel/fun/docs/phase-three-todo.md

 **Testing:**

-*   **TODO:** Vigorously test scrolling up and down while new story segments are being rendered word-by-word.
+*   **DONE:** Vigorously test scrolling up and down while new story segments are being rendered word-by-word.
-*   **TODO:** Verify that if the user scrolls up, the automatic scrolling pauses and does not immediately pull their view back down.
+*   **DONE:** Verify that if the user scrolls up, the automatic scrolling pauses and does not immediately pull their view back down.
-*   **TODO:** Verify that automatic scrolling resumes correctly if the user scrolls back to the bottom or when new, subsequent segments are loaded.
+*   **DONE:** Verify that automatic scrolling resumes correctly if the user scrolls back to the bottom or when new, subsequent segments are loaded.
-*   **TODO:** Test on different browsers for consistent behavior.
+*   **DONE:** Test on different browsers for consistent behavior.

 ## 5. (Optional) Recipe Index Page